Imanm02/CE221-STP/README.md

 In the "Assignment" folder, you will find the solutions to the five theoretical assignments during the course.

+## Assignments

+In the "Presentation" folder, you will find any material related to our two presentations during the course.

 ## Slides

 The "Slides" folder contains the course slides used by Prof. Kasaei during the lectures.